Weighted sampling recovery of functions with mixed smoothness: Introduction

-Notice that in the case $1 \le p = q < \infty$, the results on the setting (ii) follow from the results on the setting (i) since as noticed above in this case they coincide.
-The sparse grid linear sampling algorithms performing the upper bounds \eqref{UpperB-introduction-mu} for the case $1< q< p < \infty$ in the setting~(ii) are constructed by \emph{assembling} Smolyak linear sampling algorithms for the related Sobolev spaces on the unit $d$-cube to the integer-shifted $d$-cubes which cover $\RRd$.
-They are based on very sparse sample points contained in a $d$-ball of radius $C\log^{1/\lambda} n$ (see Figure \ref{Fig-2}), and completely different from the sample points in step hyperbolic cross for the setting~(i).
-The lower bounds in \eqref{LowerB-Introduction-mu} are derived from known lower bounds of Kolmogorov $n$-widths $d_n\big(\bW^r_p(\TTd), L_q(\TTd)\big)$.

-The case $1\le p < q \le \infty$ in the setting (ii) is excluded from consideration since in this case we do not have a continuous embedding of $W^r_p(\RRd;\mu)$ into $L_q(\RRd; \mu)$.
-The gap between the upper bounds (convergence rates) \eqref{UpperB-introduction} and \eqref{UpperB-introduction-mu} and the lower bounds in \eqref{LowerB-Introduction} and \eqref{LowerB-Introduction-mu} for $d\ge 2$ (and $d=1$, $p=\infty$) is a logarithmic factor which may be different depending on various values of $p$ and $q$.
-In the setting (i) for all $p,q$ and in the setting (ii) for $p=q$, the main parameter $r_{\lambda,p,q}$ in the convergence rate strictly smaller than $r - (1/p -1/q)_+$ which is the main parameter in the convergence rate of the respective unweighted sampling $n$-widths.
-While for $1\le q < p \le \infty$, the main parameter $r$ in the convergence rate in the setting (i) is the same as the main parameter in the convergence rate of the respective unweighted sampling $n$-widths (cf. \cite[Theorem 2.9]{DD2023-survey}).
+The gap between the upper bounds (convergence rates) \eqref{UpperB-introduction} and the lower bounds in \eqref{LowerB-Introduction} for $d\ge 2$ (and $d=1$, $p=\infty$) is a logarithmic factor which may be different depending on various values of $p$ and $q$.
+For all $p,q$ the main parameter $r_{\lambda,p,q}$ in the convergence rates is strictly smaller than $r - (1/p -1/q)_+$ which is the main parameter in the convergence rate of the respective unweighted sampling $n$-widths.

-In the present paper, extending the result \eqref{AsympSampling-p=2} and technique in \cite{DK2022} (see also \cite{DD2023-survey} for a particular case of $w$) to the sampling $n$-widths $\varrho_n\big(\bW^r_p(\RRd; \mu), L_q(\RRd; \mu)\big)$, we prove in a non-constructive way the right convergence rate